Cardhalla: Donate

 The original card set that started the building was the premiere of the "Young Jedi" CCG, demo decks were given to everyone at GenCon, and stacks of the starter decks were left scattered around the hall.

 Destroy

-On Saturday night at 10:30, all are invited to help destroy the city that takes the four days of the convention to build.
+On Saturday night at 10:00, all are invited to participate in an entertaining charity auction prior to the first throw being made.
+The opportunity for the first throw is between two representatives of two sides of the crowd watching.
+In 2026 the crowd was divided into team Carl and Team Everyone else, after many people at the convention cosplayed as Carl that year.
+Team everyone else, with representative Chelsea won the auction and Chelsea threw the first coin in 2026.
+After the first throw (typically occurring shortly before 11PM), everyone is invited to destroy the card towers that convention goers had built over the past four days.

 With the first city, back then known just as "Cardland", the idea to raffle off the destruction of the city was introduced.
 The winning entrant decided to invite everyone back to throw coins at the city.
 This would allow everyone to help in the destruction as well as raise more money for charity, as all the coins would be collected and donated as well.
 The city takes a matter of minutes to destroy and just under an hour to clean up.

 History

 Cardland, as the first event came to be known in 1999, happened spontaneously.
 Free sample packs of cards were given to attendees.
 A couple of people began to build little towers out of cards while waiting for one of their friends to finish a game.
 A sign was left out "Add on if you wish, but do not destroy."
 Soon other convention attendees began adding onto the project.
 As that Friday night progressed more and more was added on including bridges and tall towers.
 Roads connected structures, and buildings of all types came about.
 Soon encompassing 20 tables, both above and below, a city and its suburbs were formed, one of which became known as Cardhalla.
 The name stuck and the next year, 2000, Cardhalla became an official event of Gen Con, and was designated space within the tournament hall.